-The Mack Center has an ongoing investment in analyzing current public policies, seeking alternatives to existing public policies, and deriving lessons learned from public policy implementation.
-Most of the policy analyses and implementation case studies and reports are in three primary service delivery areas: child welfare, adult and aging, and welfare to work.
-This policy work also includes materials designed for non-academic audiences.
+The Mack Center and BASSC have an ongoing investment in analyzing current public policies, seeking alternatives, and deriving lessons learned from public policy implementation.
+Most of the policy analyses and policy implementation case studies and reports are in three primary service delivery areas: child welfare, adult and aging, and welfare to work.
+This policy work includes materials designed for non-academic audiences.

 BASSC Policy Groups